 Lankford forced a fumble, which was recovered by Fitzgerald, on Union City’s next possession, preserving hope for the Pirates, who still faced a two-score deficit.
 Mitchell found the end zone minutes later, trimming his team’s deficit to 20-14.

-For the first time in the second half, though, the Golden Tornadoes were able to sustain an offensive drive, and they marched 56 yards in 10 plays before Cook connected of a 21-yard field goal to once again extend his team’s advantage to two scores.
+For the first time in the second half, though, the Golden Tornadoes were able to sustain an offensive drive, and they marched 56 yards on 10 plays before Cook connected on a 21-yard field goal to once again extend his team’s advantage to two scores.

-Grider finished 141 yards on 4 of 6 passing, hooking up with Fitzgerald three times for 119 yards.
+Grider finished with 141 yards on 4 of 6 passing, hooking up with Fitzgerald three times for 119 yards.
 Lankford was limited to just 77 all-purpose yards on 14 touches.
-Senior linebacker Payne Mosley led the way defensively for the Panthers, recording a team-high 15 tackles (11 solo), while junior defensive tackle Josh Long notched 7 ½ stops.
+Senior linebacker Payne Mosley led the way defensively for the Panthers, recording a team-high 15 tackles (11 solo), while junior defensive tackle Josh Long tallied 7.5 stops.

 Sign up for our email list to get your morning news delivered directly to your inbox.
 All we need is your email address.